 3. Put yourself first.

-So many of us lose sleep because we believe it’s more important to do well in school than stay healthy.
-But what about self care?
+So many of us lose sleep because we believe it’s more important to do well than stay healthy.
+But if you’re not healthy, can you keep doing well at work or school?
 Part of self care means getting a good night’s rest too!
 Remember that you’ll be doing yourself a favor, mentally and physically, by getting a good night’s sleep.

 4. Minimize caffeine use.